Chroma-CITI/namosim/docs/source/intro.rst

   :width: 600
   :alt: NAMO Simulator

-NAMOSIM is a research focused simulator that simulates robots navigating in a 2D polygonal environment in which certain obstacles may be manipulated (moved).
+NAMOSIM is a research focused simulator that simulates robots navigating in 2D polygonal environments in which certain obstacles may be manipulated (moved).
 This problem is pertinent for real-world robotics applications such as indoor, social environments where robots may need to move or manipulate objects in order to navigate and complete their tasks.